yibo-huang/tigon/README.md

 * ``EPOCH_LEN``: Epoch length (ms).
 Effective only when epoch-based group commit is enabled
 * ``MODEL_CXL_SEARCH``: Enable/disable the shortcut pointer optimization
 * ``GATHER_OUTPUTS``: Enable/disable collecting outputs from all hosts.
 If disabled, only host 1's output is shown

+This script will print out statistics every second during your experiment, including transaction throughput, abort rate, data movement frequency, etc. After the experiment finishes, it will print out averaged statistics.